cdesterke/keggmetascore/README.md

 install_github("cdesterke/keggmetascore")
 ```
 ### description
 keggmetascore is a R-package performing single-sample scores of metabolism based on 41 genesets extracted from KEGG database.
 With python fonction metabolism related genesets were extracted from human MSigDB database version.1.2024.
 From this metabolism extraction all gene symbols were converted in human Ensembl identifiers with the annotation: Ensembl_biomart122 on HG38.
-Based on GSVA R application, the package allows single sample score computing on the 41 metabolism related genesets starting from a transcriptome matrix annotated with gene symbols or ensembl identifiers.
+Based on GSVA R application, the package allows single sample score computing on the 41 metabolism related genesets starting from a transcriptome matrix annotated with gene symbols or ensembl identifiers or from proteome matrix annotated with swissprot/uniprot identitifiers.
 Scores could be visualized as heatmap.
 Differential genesets analysis between two groups of samples could be perform and results could be visualized as volcanoplot.

 ### kegg-metabolism scoring of a human transcriptome matrix annotated with gene symbols and based on GSVA algorithm: function "metagenescore"